 - In the east, Greenwich mixes maritime attractions with markets, stunning parks and historic sites.

-- Venture north to Brent, which hosts plenty of activities as the Mayor of London's Borough of Culture for 2020.
+- Venture north to Brent, which hosts plenty of activities as the Mayor of London's Borough of Culture.

 - Go west to Richmond for riverside walks, a sprawling park full of deer and charming pubs.